History of Cleveland

-The written history of Cleveland began with the city's founding by General Moses Cleaveland of the Connecticut Land Company on July 22, 1796.
+The city of Cleveland, Ohio, was founded by General Moses Cleaveland of the Connecticut Land Company on July 22, 1796.
 Its central location on the southern shore of Lake Erie and the mouth of the Cuyahoga River allowed it to become a major center for Great Lakes trade in northern Ohio in the early 19th century.
 An important Northern city during the American Civil War, Cleveland grew into a major industrial metropolis and a gateway for European and Middle Eastern immigrants, as well as African American migrants, seeking jobs and opportunity.

 For most of the 20th century, Cleveland was one of America's largest cities, but after World War II, it suffered from post-war deindustrialization and suburbanization.
 The city has pursued a gradual recovery since the 1980s, becoming a major national center for healthcare and the arts by the early 21st century.

 Prehistory

 At the end of the Last Glacial Period, which ended about 15,000 years ago at the southern edge of Lake Erie, there was a tundra landscape.
 It took about two and a half millennia to turn this wet and cold landscape drier and warmer, so that caribou, moose, deer, wolves, bears and cougars were prevalent.

 The oldest human, paleo-Indian traces reach back as far as 10500 BC.
 There was an early settlement in Medina County, dated between 9200 and 8850 BC.
 Some tools consisted of flint from Indiana.

 Rising temperatures at about 7500 BC led to a stable phase between 7000 and 4500 BC which had similar characteristics to today's climate.
 Population grew, and these members of the so-called Early Archaic Culture lived in large families along the rivers and the shores of the lakes.
 During the warm seasons they met for hunting and gathering.
 The technology of tools improved but flint was still an important resource in that regard.
 Important archaeological sites are old Lake Abraham bog as well as sites on Big Creek, Cahoon, Mill and Tinker's Creek.
 There was a larger settlement where Hilliard Boulevard crosses the Rocky River.

 Population density further increased during the Middle Archaic period (4500-2000 BC).
 Ground and polished stone tools and ornaments, and a variety of specialized chipped-stone notched points and knives, scrapers and drills were found on sites at Cuyahoga, Rocky River, Chippewa Creek, Tinker's, and Griswold Creek.

 The Late Archaic period (2000 to 500 BC) coincided with a much warmer climate than today.
 For the first time evidence for regionally specific territories occurs, as well as limited gardening of squash, which later became very important.
 A long-distance trade of raw materials and finished artifacts with coastal areas, objects which were used in ceremonies and burials.
 The largest graveyard known is at the junction of the East and West branches of the Rocky River.
 Differences in status are revealed by the objects which accompanied the dead, like zoo- and anthropomorphic objects or atlatls.